-A sum of $2.538bn has been co-financed by The Bank of Tokyo-Mitsubishi UFJ, Ltd., Mizuho Bank, Ltd., Sumitomo Mitsui Banking Corporation, Mitsubishi UFJ Trust and Banking Corporation, Sumitomo Mitsui Trust Bank, Limited, the Norinchukin Bank, Qatar National Bank, and KfW IPEX-Bank.
+A sum of $2.538bn has been co-financed by The Bank of Tokyo-Mitsubishi UFJ, Mizuho Bank, Sumitomo Mitsui Banking Corporation, Mitsubishi UFJ Trust and Banking Corporation, Sumitomo Mitsui Trust Bank, Norinchukin Bank, Qatar National Bank and KfW IPEX-Bank.

-An engineering, procurement and construction (EPC) contract has been awarded to Samsung C&T to construct the complete facility.
-An EPC contract was also awarded to Hitachi Zosen constructing the potable water blending plant.
+An engineering, procurement and construction (EPC) contract was awarded to Samsung C&T to construct the complete facility.
+An EPC contract was also awarded to Hitachi Zosen for constructing the potable water blending plant.

-The gas and steam turbines, and generators will be supplied by Siemens under a service agreement.
-As part of the agreement, Siemens will also provide an electrical and a resident engineer for the site.
+The gas and steam turbines and generators will be supplied by Siemens under a service agreement.
+As part of the agreement, Siemens will also provide an electrical and resident engineer for the site.

 Control systems for the power and desalination plants will be provided by Yokogawa Electric Corporation’s subsidiaries Yokogawa Electric Korea and Yokogawa Solution Service Corporation, while high-pressure valves will be supplied by HP Valves.

 ABB has been contracted to supply turnkey substations to transfer the electricity generated to the grid.
-The substations will be at 400kV and 220kV/132kV, equipped with gas-insulated switchgear as well as advanced control and protection, and telecommunication systems.
+The substations will be at 400kV and 220kV/132kV, equipped with gas-insulated switchgear, advanced control and protection as well as telecommunication systems.